ianb/personal-history-archive/README.md

 ## for-each

+*Note: I'm not sure if this is a good approach*

 One too for annotating the fetched pages is `npm run for-each`.
 You can see some examples in `examples/`.

 This runs the script for each fetched page, and lets you continue in case of error.
 The invocation looks like: